 Getting Documents Ready for Your Lender

-- Last two years of your 1040 federal tax returns, including all schedules
+- Last two years of 1040 Federal Tax Returns, including all schedules

 - Last two years of 1099's if self employed

-- Copies of your last 30 days of paystubs
+- Copies of your most recent 30 days of pay stubs

-- Copies of your last 60 days of asset statements: checking, savings, etc.
+- Copies of your last 60 days worth of asset statements (ie. checking, savings, etc)

-- Copies of your most recent 401K or IRA statements with all numbered pages
+- Copies of your most recent quarterly 401K or IRA statements (entire statements with all numbered pages)

-- Child support docs/spousal support docs/separation agreement/divorce decree
+- Child support documentation/spousal support documentation/separation agreement/divorce decree